theosotr/cynthia/README.md

 ### cynthia inspect

-This sub-command inspects the results, and reports the queries for which the ORMs under test produced different results.
+This helper sub-command inspects the results, and reports the queries for which the ORMs under test produced different results.
 To do so, `cynthia inspect` extracts information from the `.cynthia` directory.